xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 **Disk Space to Allocate**

 1GB is fine unless you are trying to use an AddressDB file...
 (In which case you will need to allocate sufficient space for the uncompressed AddressDB file + 1GB)

-## What you will need
-* Secure Shell (SSH) software client like Putty (on Windows)
-* (Optional) A Secure File Transfer tools like WinSCP (on Windows) - You will need this if you use a vast.ai instance to create your extract script, or if you try to copy autosave files.
-* A Credit Card (To pay for Vast.ai time)

 ## Common Issues
 Requirements not correctly installed...